MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/index.md

 ## [Localization](~/ios/app-fundamentals/localization/index.md)

-This guide covers the the addition of encodings to a Xamarin.iOS application to support internationalization.
+This guide covers the addition of encodings to a Xamarin.iOS application to support internationalization.

 ## [Working with property lists](~/ios/app-fundamentals/index.md)